Kelly Goldsmith, Ph.D.

-In addition, she maintains the website understanding scarcity, which curates and disseminates academic research on the broad topic of how “having less” shapes consumer behavior.
-She is co-editing a special issue of the Journal of the Association for Consumer Research on this topic, which is currently accepting submissions.
+She is co-editing a special issue of the Journal of the Association for Consumer Research on scarcity and consumer decision making.
+It is currently accepting submissions.
 She is also co-editing a special issue of the Journal of Consumer Psychology on Consumer Psychology for the Greater Good, which is currently accepting submissions.

 She is also the founder of the Vanderbilt Marketing Hub, which is dedicated to providing opportunities for education, engagement and connection for Vanderbilt students interested in marketing careers.